lastRemnant0/travel-web-udacity/README.md

 #### the server should be running on open http://localhost:3000/

-#### the app is simple enter a city and choose a departure date and click seacrch
+#### the app is simple enter a city and choose a departure date and click search

-#### if everything is installed user shoudl get the data to see before saving the trip
+#### if everything is installed user should get the data to see before saving the trip then you can save or cancel it

+#### saved trips will be store in a local storage and will will sorted by days remaining

 ##### BY Ali Alantaif